Services

 • Organizations not in good standing with the CIF

-• Organizations that have already received a CIF Community Grant Program grant for the same summer delivery program
+• Organizations that have received a CIF Community Grant Program grant that includes program delivery over the summer for that same program

 Eligible expenses